prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Highly Available Pods with Replication Controller.md

-**Problem Statement**
+## Problem Statement

-#### The Nautilus DevOps team is establishing a ReplicationController to deploy multiple pods for hosting applications that require a highly available infrastructure.
+ The Nautilus DevOps team is establishing a ReplicationController to deploy multiple pods for hosting applications that require a highly available infrastructure.
 Follow the specifications below to create the ReplicationController

-#### Create a ReplicationController using the nginx image, preferably with latest tag, and name it nginx-replicationcontroller
+ Create a *ReplicationController* using the *nginx* image, preferably with latest tag, and name it *nginx-replicationcontroller*

-#### Assign labels app as nginx_app, and type as front-end.
-Ensure the container is named nginx-container and set the replica count to 3
+ Assign labels *app* as *nginx_app*, and *type* as *front-end*.
+Ensure the container is named *nginx-container* and set the replica count to *3*.

-#### All pods should be running state post-deployment
+ All pods should be running state post-deployment

-**Solution**
+## Solution

-#### Create a replication controller using the given details
+ Create a replication controller using the given details.

 ```yaml
 apiVersion: v1